Death Stranding: What we know about Hideo Kojima's mind-melting next game

 "Although it wasn't my initial intention, we now have a cross-generational, international cast...
 Across countries, time and generations, we have come together to realize this vision.
 Coincidentally, this theme is strongly connected with that of the game, and is a theme I strive to realize as a game creator."

 Kojima helped create the stealth-action genre with Metal Gear, so his area of expertise is well defined.
-But he's strayed into horror with P.T. and tried bizarre concepts with Boktai (a game that required you to take your Gameboy into the actual sun), so there's no guarantee Death Stranding will be MGS in a new universe.
+But he's strayed into horror with P.T. and tried bizarre concepts with Boktai (a game that required you to take your Gameboy into the actual sun), so there's no guarantee Death Stranding will be MGS in a new universe -- though it certainly has that feel at the moment.

 "Most of your tools in action games are sticks.
 You punch or you shoot or you kick," Kojima told IGN upon the game's reveal.
 "The communication is always through these 'sticks.'
 In [Death Stranding], I want people to be connected not through sticks, but through what would be the equivalent of ropes."